Robustly Safe Compilation or, Efficient, Provably Secure Compilation: Robustly Safe Compilation

 Proving that a compiler attains \rscomp can be done either by proving that a compiler satisfies \Cref{def:rsc} or by proving something \emph{equivalent}.
 To this end, \Cref{def:rsc-eq} below presents an alternative, equivalent formulation of \rscomp.
 We call this characterisation \emph{property-free} as it does not mention monitors explicitly (it mentions the \strip{\cdot} function for reasons we explain below). \begin{definition}[Property-Free \rscomp] \end{definition} \pfrscomp states that if the compiled code produces a behaviour in a target context, then the source code also produces a related behaviour in \emph{some} source context.
 In other words, target contexts cannot induce more (bad) behaviours in the compiled code than source contexts can in the source code.

-\pfrscomp and \rscomp should, in general, be equivalent (\Cref{thm:rsc-prf-eq}). \begin{proposition}[\pfrscomp and \rscomp are equivalent] \end{proposition} Informally, a property is safety if and only if it implies programs not having any trace prefix from a given set of bad prefixes (i.e., finite traces).
+\pfrscomp and \rscomp should, in general, be equivalent (\Cref{thm:rsc-prf-eq}). \begin{proposition}[\pfrscomp and \rscomp are equivalent] \end{proposition} As mentioned in \Cref{sec:intro}, a property is safety if it asserts that ``no bad sequence of events happens'', so a safety property specifies the set of \emph{bad prefixes} (i.e., finite traces) which characterise all bad sequences of events.
+As such, a safety property implies that programs do not have any trace prefix from the set of bad prefixes.
 Hence, \emph{not} having a safety property robustly amounts to some context being able to induce a bad prefix.
 Consequently, preserving \emph{all} robust safety properties (\rscomp) amounts to ensuring that all target prefixes can be generated (by some context) in the source too (\pfrscomp).
 Formally, since \Cref{def:rsc} relies on the monitor relation, we can prove \Cref{thm:rsc-prf-eq} only after such a relation is finalised.
 We give such a monitor relation and proof in Section~\ref{sec:comp-up} (see Theorem~\ref{thm:rsc-prf-eq2}).
 However, in general this result should hold for any cross-language monitor relation that correctly relates safety properties.
 If the proposition does not hold, then the relation does not capture how safety in one language is represented in the other.